 Interpolate Scattered Data over Uniform Grid

-Interpolate randomly scattered data on a uniform grid of query points.
+Interpolate random scattered data on a uniform grid of query points.

 Sample a function at 200 random points between

-Define a regular grid and interpolate the scattered data over the grid.
+Define a grid of query points and interpolate the scattered data over the grid.

 [xq,yq] = meshgrid(-2:.2:2, -2:.2:2); vq = griddata(x,y,v,xq,yq);